senisioi/NeuralTextSimplification/README.md

 	th train -config $PATH_TO_THIS_DIR/configs/NTS.cfg
 ```
 #### ./src
-- train_word2vec.py a script that creates a word2vec model from a local corpus, using gensim
+- **train_word2vec.py** a script that creates a word2vec model from a local corpus, using gensim
-- SARI.py copy of the [SARI](https://github.com/cocoxu/simplification) implementation
+- **SARI.py** a copy of the [SARI](https://github.com/cocoxu/simplification) implementation
-- evaluate.py evaluates BLEU and SARI given a source file, a directory of predictions and a reference file in tsv format
+- **evaluate.py evaluates** BLEU and SARI scores given a source file, a directory of predictions and a reference file in tsv format
 ```
 	python evaluate.py ../data/test.en ../data/references/references.tsv ../predictions/
 ```
-- ./scripts - contains some of our scripts that we used to preprocess the data, output translations, and create the concatenated embeddings
+- **./scripts** - contains some of our scripts that we used to preprocess the data, output translations, and create the concatenated embeddings
-- ./OpenNMT - the patch with some changes that need to be applied to the latest checkout of OpenNMT.
+- **./OpenNMT** - the patch with some changes that need to be applied to the latest checkout of OpenNMT.
 Alternatively, one could use [our forked code](https://github.com/senisioi/OpenNMT/) directly.